abccsss/visual-alias/README.md

 ## Usage notes

-* When using with LaTeX to replace mathematical symbols, using a suitable fallback font with math support, such as [JuliaMono](https://github.com/cormullion/juliamono), can greatly improve the appearance of the replacement text.
+* When using with LaTeX to replace mathematical symbols, using a suitable font with math support, such as [JuliaMono](https://github.com/cormullion/juliamono), either as a fallback font or in the `fontFamily` setting, can greatly improve the appearance of the replacement text.